SOCIETĀS STRATEGIC PARTNERSHIP INTELLIGENCE

 Tier 1 — Partnership Intelligence Briefing

-Single partnership evaluated through all six analytical layers
+Single partnership evaluated through all six analytical layers.

-2 weeks
+Two weeks

 Tier 2 — Multi-Partnership Assessment

-3–5 partnerships evaluated with comparative strategic analysis
+Three to five partnerships evaluated with comparative strategic analysis.

-40–60 page comparative intelligence report
+40–60 page comparative intelligence report.

 Tier 3 — Portfolio Risk Audit

-Systematic review of full active partnership portfolio
+Systematic review of the full active partnership portfolio.

-Portfolio heat map, individual risk scores, priority action list, executive presentation
+Portfolio heat map, individual risk scores, priority action list, executive presentation.

 Every engagement begins with a complimentary 30-minute consultation.
 Scope, timeline, and deliverables are defined together — never one-size-fits-all.

 The quality of the intelligence depends on the quality of the information.
-Here is what we ask you to provide.

 - •Name and website of the partner institution

-- •Country and city of the partner
+- •Country and city

-- •Draft MoU, Letter of Intent, or partnership agreement — if one exists
+- •Draft MoU, Letter of Intent, or partnership agreement (if one exists)

 - •Description of the research area or academic programs involved

-- •List of all funding bodies currently involved or anticipated
+- •Funding bodies currently involved or anticipated

 - •Names and roles of key personnel at the partner institution